 In situations where it becomes necessary to cancel a Power of Attorney (POA), a revocation deed can be used.
 This is a legally binding document that expresses the intent to revoke the previous POA.
 By means of the revocation deed, the agent’s authority to make decisions on behalf of the principal is invalidated, and the principal regains full control over the subject matter of the POA.

 The Power of Attorney can be revoked in the following situations:

 - If the POA was granted for a specific act, time period, or business purpose and that purpose has been fulfilled or ceased to exist.

-- If there is sufficient reason to prove that there has been mismanagement or any breach of contract on behalf of the agent.
+- If there is evidence of mismanagement or breach of contract by the agent.

 Procedure Of Revocation Of Deed

-If POA was registered with the sub-registrar, then the revocation deed must be registered with the same registrar.
-This is mandatory and done in order to give legal character to the revocation deed.
-It needs to be on the paper which can be legal or stamp paper.
+If the Power of Attorney (POA) was registered with the sub-registrar, the revocation deed must also be registered with the same registrar.
+This is a mandatory step to give legal validity to the revocation deed, and it can be on legal or stamp paper.

 It is highly recommended to seek the assistance of lawyers to ensure accuracy and adherence to legal requirements when drafting any type of Power of Attorney Revocation Deeds for NRIs.
 This helps prevent any conflicts or disputes from arising in the future.